In this post, we’ll review strategies for treating stuttering in the adult population. We refer to a person who stutters as PWS.

 13. Shadowing

-The patient reads from a script in unison with a recording of the same script.
+Have the patient read from a script in unison with a recording of the same script.

 14. Pacing

-- Ask your patient to touch each dot and produce one syllable per dot.
+- Ask your patient to touch each dot and say one syllable per dot

-By stuttering on purpose, the person can feel more in control of their speech, which can reduce the anxiety of unintentional stuttering.
+By stuttering on purpose, the PWS can feel more in control of their speech.
+This can decrease the anxiety of unintentional stuttering.

 Resources

-This therapy addresses the struggles that a PWS goes through to avoid stuttering.
-These are avoidance behaviors (closing eyes, substituting words, etc.) and feelings and attitudes that maintain a fear of stuttering.
+This therapy addresses the emotional struggles that a PWS goes through to avoid stuttering.

 17. Support Groups & Community